taekim90/bloggit/README.md

 ___
 ## About
-Bloggit is a social media blogging website.
+BloggIt is a social media blogging website.
 Create, share, comment, explore!

 ___
 ## Goal For Project